Overview of the Methods & Calculations

 Methods Estimating Usual Intake

 With two or more recalls per person (on at least a subset of individuals), methods that distinguish day-to-day variation from variation between individuals (“usual intake methods”) may be used.
 Two usual intake methods have been developed: the bivariate method is a computational modeling approach that is used to simultaneously model two dietary constituents.
-This allows for the generation of predicted ratios and the application of scoring standards to predict component and total scores, as well as distributions of component scores.
+This creates predicted ratios and the application of scoring standards to predict component and total scores, as well as distributions of component scores.
 Note that although this method allows estimation of distributions of component scores, estimation of the distribution of total scores requires a multivariate approach, as described below.
-The bivariate method uses the NCI Method measurement error methodology to jointly estimate usual intake for a food or nutrient dietary constituent and energy, taking into account the correlation between the two dietary constituents (Freedman et al., 2010).
+The bivariate method uses the NCI Method measurement error methodology to jointly estimate usual intake for a food or nutrient dietary constituent and energy, accounting for the correlation between the two dietary constituents (Freedman et al., 2010).
 This method can be used to estimate each component of the HEI score.

-The multivariate Markov Chain Monte Carlo (MCMC) approach is similar to the bivariate approach, but extends the methodology to jointly model all components of the HEI simultaneously, taking into account the correlation among all components.
+The multivariate Markov Chain Monte Carlo (MCMC) approach is similar to the bivariate approach, but extends the methodology to jointly model all components of the HEI simultaneously, accounting for the correlation among all components.
 The multivariate MCMC method requires that none of the model variables include a subset of the other.
 Therefore, constituents such as legumes must be modeled separately and added together prior to scoring.

 Distributions and the Usual Intake Methods